 Trivia and History

 The two filling stations were built on small parcels of land left over when the road was built.
 Both sites opened in around 1984 with the eastbound site branded as Jet.

 The original Eynsham branch of Little Chef was positioned a little to the west of both of these.
 It opened in around 1974 and closed in 1986, when it moved to two new buildings.
 The old one became a bungalow, but is now a restaurant.

 The plan was to build a new Little Chef restaurant and lodge to the east of what's now Tesco/Esso (a site called 'Wasties Garage'), but instead a restaurant was built at the eastbound services, which became known as Acre Hill service station.
 This Little Chef gained a Burger King, but became a restaurant and is now a car dealership after closing in around 2005.

 While that one was being built, another new Little Chef was built at the westbound services, which also closed at the same time.
-It later became Rumblin' Tums Café before closing in 2010 before becoming the motorcycle accessories shop.
-The car park included a snack bar for a time.
+It later became Rumblin' Tums Café before closing in 2010 and becoming the motorcycle accessories shop.
+A snack bar usually sits in the car park too.

 Meanwhile, in 1990 two different developers also applied to build new services on the A40: one north-west of the Lower Road roundabout and one west of Cuckoo Lane.